Skip to Content

 1 teaspoon of ancho chili powder = 1 teaspoon of chipotle powder

 Chipotle powder is a tasty spice made from smoked and dried jalapeño peppers, which give it a smoky and slightly sweet taste that can enhance the flavor of your dishes.
 Using chipotle powder as a replacement has the advantage of having a similar heat level to ancho chili powder.
-This means it can add an equally spicy kick to your dishes without being too overwhelming.
+You can also try some chipotle paste substitutes instead if you’re looking for a more liquid, pasty texture.